 Not only does this improve your customer relationships, it also encourages them to buy something from your site.

-Send a welcome message to new subscribers of your mailing list
+Use email marketing automation to send a welcome message to new subscribers of your mailing list

 Sending a welcome email to a new subscriber is a great way to immediately establish a good relationship.